AbdullahAbdelaziz122/Weather-App-with-caching/README.md

 # Weather App with Spring Boot and Caching with Redis

-# Weather App with Spring Boot and Redis Caching

 This project is a simple Weather App built with Spring Boot that fetches real-time weather data from the RapidAPI Weather API.
 It incorporates caching with Redis to optimize performance by reducing API calls for frequently requested weather data.